mfhepp/cdf/README.md

 ## Technical Details

-The tool creates *symbolic links* to the bookmarked paths in the chosen directory.
+The tool creates *symbolic links* pointing to the bookmarked paths in the chosen directory.
 When running `cdf`, we simply execute `cd` to that symbolic link, if it exists.
-However, as we want to end up in the real path, it runs `cd $(realpath .)` at the very end to make sure we see the physical location and not that of the symbolic link.
+However, as **we want to end up in the *real* path,** it runs `cd $(realpath .)` at the very end to make sure we see the physical location and not that of the symbolic link.

 It is possible to use the `CDPATH` variable for similar purposes, but this has several downsides.
 One could also change the behavior of the original `cd` command, but I think it is bad practice to mess around with core OS components in an intransparent way; hence the usage of a new `cdf` command.

 The script tries to prevent you from creating shortcuts to locations that are themselves symbolic links.

-## Warning!
-Be careful when deleting symbolic links!
+## Serious Warning: Be CAREFUL when DELETING symbolic links!

 This tool uses [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link).
 While this an established part of any Unix-like environment, things can go terribly wrong **when deleting symbolic links**.
 In the **worst case, you can delete ALL CONTENTS of the target of a symbolic link** when you are **trying to delete the symbolic link.**